Star Oilco

 Use additives designed to prolong the life of your emergency diesel fuel.

 Biocides prevent the growth of biological activity in the tank.
-In scenarios whcontaminated_dieselere micro-organisms like algae, bacteria, yeasts, and other bugs are growing in your fuel, biocides kill this growth.
+In scenarios whcontaminated_dieselere micro-organisms like algae, bacteria, yeasts, and other bugs are growing in your fuel, biocides can kill this growth.
 It is still important to remove the residual grit and other contaminants that are the hallmark of bugs growing in your tank.
-Usually, turning over the fuel or using a filtration can remove this.
+Usually you remove them by filtration or total turn over of the fuel.
+If your tank absolutely has to be clean, you can contract a tank professional to enter the tank and physically clean the tank bottom or reline the tank with either fiberglass or an epoxy resin.

 Water in diesel destroys fuel quality rapidly.
 Check your tank for water every fall and spring.

-Pumping the tank bottom removes water if it ever finds its way into your storage tank.
+In events where water finds its way into your storage tank, that can also be corrected by pumping the tank bottom.
 Additionally, you want to put in an absorbent material designed to absorb water and not fuel.
 If your long term storage tank has water and you are not planning to burn 100% of the fuel in the near future, DO NOT add anything that removes water by distributing into the fuel.
 Adding a “fuel drier” that actually pushes the water into solution with the diesel will worsen the long term quality of your fuel, not improve it.
 That water is where bugs find their home to grow in fuel.

 Star Oilco will test your fuel at no charge if you have an open account.